Some of my more detailed reviews - books, films, theatre trips, software etc. I will also post the text of some of my sermons here.

 Change of Direction for Jesus

-So far in the gospel of Mark Jesus has been secretive about his mission, warning his disciples not to tell the crowd what they know.
+So far in the Gospel of Mark, Jesus has been secretive about his mission, warning his disciples not to tell the crowd what they know.
 The disciples for the most part have been portrayed as lacking understanding and generally unable to do the things that Jesus asks of them.

 All that is about to change.
 Jesus is about to make a very clear statement that anyone – and most importantly the Pharisees – can’t miss, even if they have only the most basic understanding of their faith.